-The team at Winerist.com offered three great suggestions for wineries to visit on my recent trip to Umbria.
+The team at Winerist offered three great suggestions for the wineries to visit on my recent trip to Umbria.
 We rented a fabulous villa in Deruta, which gave us a central base to enjoy the wine tastings.
-We traveled with friends who are staunch French wine drinkers and my goal was to show them the passion that goes into Umbrian wines.
+We travelled with friends who are staunch French wine drinkers and my goal was to show them the passion that goes into Umbrian wines.

 We started in the small town of Todi at Cantina Franco Todini.
 Winemaking is more of a hobby for this family as they run a very successful construction empire.
 Today, they’re producing roughly 250,000 bottles a year but hope to increase that number to 450,000 by 2018.